chRyNaN/time/README.md

 ### Coroutines

-The `time-coroutines` dependency provides common time based utilities, such as the following:
+The library provides common coroutines and Flow time based utilities, such as the following:

 ```kotlin
 intervalFlow(period = 30.seconds)